 The Procter & Gamble logo goes with everything from laundry detergent to toothpaste.
-A manufacturer of a wide range of consumer goods has specifically chosen such a universal sign to show its leadership in different market segments.
-A clean design is associated with the freshness of hygiene products and household chemicals.
+A manufacturer of a wide range of consumer goods has specifically chosen this universal sign to demonstrate its leadership across different market segments.
+A clean design is associated with the freshness and hygiene of products such as household chemicals.

 Meaning and History

 All Procter & Gamble logos can be combined into two large sections: hand-drawn and letter.
-And given the almost two hundred years of the company’s past, there are many changes in visual signs.
+And given the company’s almost 200 years, there have been many changes to its visual identity.

 What is Procter & Gamble?

 An American corporation, one of the top 100 largest companies in the world.
-Among its offerings are such well-known brands as Pampers, Tide, Ariel, Head & Shoulders, Pantene Pro-V, Tampax, Gillette, Wella, Always, and others, which are sold in 180 countries.
+Among its offerings are well-known brands such as Pampers, Tide, Ariel, Head & Shoulders, Pantene Pro-V, Tampax, Gillette, Wella, Always, and others, sold in 180 countries.

 1944 – 1953